crittermike/personal-blog/src/pages/ramblings/exporting-importing-large-drupal-databases.md

   - drupal
 ---

-"Once your site's database dump file gets to be 1GB or more, phrases like ""oh, just download and import a DB dump"" can't really be taken for granted anymore.
+"Once your site's database dump file gets to be 1GB or more, phrases like "oh, just download and import a DB dump" can't really be taken for granted anymore.
 So here are some tips for dealing with large databases, especially those of the Drupal variety.

 Exporting
 ---------